 Recipe FAQs

-Covering the lid with a cloth absorbs excess moisture, preventing water droplets from dripping onto the puto, which could make them soggy.
+Covering the steamer lid with a cloth helps catch extra water, so it doesn't drip onto the puto and make them soggy.

-Yes, puto freezes well.
-Store cooled puto in a freezer-safe bag or container.
-To serve, thaw and reheat by steaming or microwaving until warm.
+Yes, you can freeze puto!
+Let it cool completely, then store it in a freezer-safe bag or container.
+When you're ready to enjoy it, just thaw it and reheat by steaming or microwaving until it's warm.

 More puto varieties

-- Puto Bumbong: Purple-colored rice cake made with glutinous rice, steamed in bamboo tubes, and served with grated coconut, butter, and sugar.
+- Puto Bumbong: A purple rice cake made with glutinous rice, steamed in bamboo tubes, and served with grated coconut, butter, and sugar.

-- Puto Kutsinta: Sticky, jelly-like puto with an orange-brown color, sometimes made with glutinous rice flour.
+- Puto Kutsinta: A sticky, jelly-like puto with an orange-brown color, sometimes made with glutinous rice flour.

-- Puto Flan: A fusion of puto and Leche Flan, this two-layered treat has a bottom layer of steamed cake topped with flan made with egg yolks.
+- Puto Flan: A fusion of puto and Leche Flan, this treat has two layers: a soft steamed cake bottom with a creamy custard on top.

-- Puto Seko: Crunchy cookies made with cornstarch and sugar.
+- Puto Seko: Crunchy, sweet cookies made with cornstarch and sugar.

-- Puto Pao: Steamed rice cakes filled with pork or chicken.
+- Puto Pao: Steamed rice cakes filled with savory pork or chicken.

-- Putong Bigas: Steamed rice cakes made with fermented rice dough or galapong and coconut milk.
+- Putong Bigas: Steamed rice cakes made from fermented rice dough (galapong) and coconut milk.

-- Puto with Salted Egg: Puto variation with whipped egg whites, topped with salted egg slices.
+- Puto with Salted Egg: A variation of puto made with whipped egg whites, topped with salted egg slices.

 Other dessert recipes you may like